 A determination that an accommodation will create undue hardship carries with it significant liability for the Board.
-It should be made only with the approval of the appropriate Supervisory Officer or where appropriate the Board of Trustees.
+It should be made only with the appropriate Supervisory Officer or where appropriate the Board of Trustees.

-Where a determination is made that an accommodation would create undue hardship, the individual requesting accommodation will be given written notice, including the reasons for the decision and the objective evidence relied upon.
+Where a determination is made that an accommodation would create undue hardship, the person requesting accommodation will be given written notice, including the reasons for the decision and the objective evidence relied upon.
+The accommodation seeker shall be informed of his or her recourse under the Board's Equity and Inclusive Education Policy.